 Skip to main contentAccessibility feedback

-Is It Impossible That God Created the Universe?
+God Created the Universe?
+Impossible!

 To understand this, imagine a brick smashing a window.
 In this case, it is clear that the brick is thrown before the window breaks, and the window doesn’t break before the brick hits it.
 But notice that there is a brief overlap where the cause (the brick flying through the air) is simultaneous with the effect (the window breaking).
 If the brick disappeared even a microsecond before it touched the window, then the effect would never happen.
 So there has to be a moment where the cause and effect happen at the same time.

 Likewise, God’s causing the universe to begin to exist, and the effect of the universe coming into existence, are simultaneous events.
 This objection does not negate the principle “out of nothing, nothing comes,” because there still needs to be an explanation for the beginning of time itself.
-Instead of saying that God existed before the universe existed (since there was no before), we say only that God existed timelessly without the universe.
+Instead of saying that God existed before the universe existed (since there was no “before”), we say only that God existed timelessly without the universe.
 He then caused the universe to exist at the same moment time began to exist.

-But how could God, who is timeless and changeless, engage in an act like “creating the world?”
+But how could God, who is timeless and changeless, engage in an act like “creating the world”?

 God is pure being itself, so he does not change in any way.
-In creating the world God is the same, the only thing that changes is how we are related to God.
+In creating the world, God is the same.
+The only thing that changes is how we are related to God.

 The philosopher Peter Geach, who perhaps most powerfully made the argument, calls this a “Cambridge change,” named after the Cambridge University philosophers to whom he was responding.
 Here’s how it works: suppose a son grows up and ends up becoming taller than his father.
-This direct change is recognized by the father who says “my son is now taller than me,” but when the same father says “I am now shorter than my son,” he is recognizing a change not directly in himself, but in the difference between him and his son.
+This direct change is recognized by the father, who says, “My son is now taller than me,” but when the same father says, “I am now shorter than my son,” he is recognizing a change not in himself, but in the difference between him and his son.

 The same thing happens when we say God created the universe—nothing changes in God’s immutable nature, but the world around us is “changed” by becoming real in an act of being that is created from nothing.

-But Drange is wrong in presuming that God would only have created the universe out of some imperfection, such as loneliness or boredom.
+But Drange is wrong in presuming that God would have created the universe only out of some imperfection, such as loneliness or boredom.
 If God is the perfection of virtues, including love and selflessness, then his creation is a logical result of his superabundant love and self-giving.
-He created the universe not for his good but for ours.
+He created the universe not for his good, but for ours.
 The Baltimore Catechism puts it this way:

 Question: Why did God make you?

-Answer: God made me to know him, to love him, and to serve Him in this world, and to be happy with him forever in heaven.
+Answer: God made me to know him, to love him, and to serve him in this world, and to be happy with him forever in heaven.

-So, God’s creation of the universe does not contradict his perfection but in fact flows from it.
+So God’s creation of the universe does not contradict his perfection, but in fact flows from it.
 Because God is perfect love, he gives being and life to his creation.

 Did you like this content?
 Please help keep us ad-free